Why Does the US Use Standardized Testing?

 Another disadvantage of standardized testing is that many interpret the results as the sole judgment of a student’s ability.
 There are cases where students have demonstrated understanding of a subject through various assessments, but are not as skilled at taking multiple-choice tests.
 When students score low in standardized tests, they may feel that they are a failure, losing self-confidence in the process.

 Standardized testing as a measure of student success is indeed controversial.
 Assessments are useful when they are used to help schools improve the quality of teaching and learning.
 However, they become harmful when they are used to judge students’ abilities, and when teachers feel pressured to “teach to the test.”
-Therefore, stakeholders (the government, students, parents, and educators) should view standardized testing not as a value judgment on the student, but as a data point which can provide some perspective on student learning.
+Therefore, stakeholders (the government, students, parents, and educators) should view standardized testing not as a value judgment on the student, but as a data point that can provide some perspective on student learning.

 INcompassing Education provides on-site, off-site, and online professional development for administrators and teachers.
 Contact us to learn more.